Svalbard Crossing 4 days

 Experience the ultimate Arctic adventure as we traverse Svalbard from east to west.
 This journey takes you across vast glaciers, through remote wilderness, and into the heart of the High Arctic.
 Expect breathtaking landscapes, raw nature, and the thrill of true polar exploration.

-Welcome to the Arctic!
-Once arrival in Longyearbyen, we’ll take you to our expedition centre for briefing.
-We’ll go through the equipment list, ensure everyone is properly prepared, and make any necessary last-minute purchases.
-Finally, we pack the sleds and get ready for the adventure ahead.
+Welcome to the Arctic and the northernmost town Longyearbyen!
+Once you have arrived in Longyearbyen, we’ll take you to our expedition centre for briefing.
+We’ll go through the gear, safety and logistics ensuring every sled and ski is ready, checking up on the equipment list, ensure everyone is properly prepared, and make any necessary last-minute purchases.
+Finally, we pack the sleds and tomorrow your crossing adventure begins.

 - Pick-up from your hotel.